 Causes of Compression Fractures

-The majority of the vertebral compression fractures result from bone structures that have been weakened by osteoporosis.
-Other common causes include tumors, car accidents and even both high- and low-impact athletics.
+The majority of vertebral compression fractures result from bone structures weakened by osteoporosis.
+Other common causes include tumors, car accidents, and even both high- and low-impact athletics.
 A fall during a basketball game or an excessive bend during a yoga session can cause vertebral compression fractures.

 Severe osteoporosis results in such weak and brittle bones that something as innocuous as stepping out of a shower or even sneezing can cause a compression fracture.
-In moderate cases, compression fractures require more significant force, such as from a fall or lifting a heavy object.
+In moderate cases, compression fractures require more significant force, such as falling or lifting a heavy object.